alkaline-ml/pmdarima/doc/tips_and_tricks.rst

     p_val, should_diff = adf_test.is_stationary(y)  # (0.01, False)

 The verdict, per the ADF test, is that we should *not* difference.
-Pmdarima also provides a more handy interface for estimating your ``d`` parameter more directly:
+Pmdarima also provides a more handy interface for estimating your ``d`` parameter more directly.
+This is the preferred public method for accessing tests of stationarity:

 .. code-block:: python